 News Review: Ghost Stories is a Faithful Adaption of the Stage Version Published 1 year ago on July 27, 2018 By Gareth Paterson Share Tweet In 2010 the London West End play Ghost Stories terrified theatre audiences.
 It was an intensely frightening experience with a sense of horror that worked on multiple levels.
 It had very effective jump scares while also having a psychologically unnerving plot that stayed with the viewer long after the curtain called.
 Now the show has been adapted into a terrifying movie.
 Creative duo Jeremy Dyson and Andy Nyman transport their work from stage to screen masterfully.
 Nyman not only writes and directs the film.
 He also plays the lead role of Phillip Goodman, a professional debunker of the supernatural.
 He is give three cases that defy explanation but as he delves deeper into them his own personal ghosts come back to haunt him.
 The film is expertly crafted, teasing the audience with building tension till it becomes almost unbearable.
 The camera work at the start is static, similar to how Alien creates a sense of impending dread.
 Often the scariest things are what we see just in the corner of the frame.
 The sound design is the best of any horror film in a long time.
 It does a brilliant job of creating terror in the viewer.
 The cast are all terrific.
 Paul Whitehouse, Alex Lawther and Martin Freeman bring a believable humanity to the nightmare world.
 Andy Nyman carries the film and helps bring a believability to some of the more bizarre elements we see or hear.
 It is an anthology film in the tradition of the British Amicus classics of the seventies, The Vault of Horror being a particularly strong influence.
 There are plenty of other past influences from the history of horror films which are paid tribute to without being derivative, as has been the case with so many other movies of this genre.
 The League of Gentlemen‘s Jeremy Dyson injects some well needed dark humour into the mix.
 Comedy is important to an enjoyable horror film.
 Ghost Stories knows exactly when to fill the viewer with terror or make them laugh in relief.
 It makes the movie an enjoyable ride.
 It is a faithful adaption of the stage version that due to the nature of the medium of cinema is not quite as immersive.
 For instance, the play uses the viewer’s sense of smell to engage the audience.
 Ghost Stories the film does not employ John Waters’ Odorama card gimmick.
 It also does not delve as deeply as the play into the psychology of why people see ghosts, perhaps because this would make the viewer focus inward instead of paying attention to the creatures on screen.
 Overall the film is an intellectually focused horror with some effective jump scares.
 Towards the end the plot gets intentionally confusing and disruptive.
 There is enough weirdness in it to satisfy fans of Jeremy Dyson’s earlier work and is made by two experts/lovers of horror who know what they are doing.
 The ultimate message of the film is an unsettling one: the true horror in life is not the supernatural but the fractured psychology of the human mind.
-Related Topics:Alex LawtherGhost StoriesMartin FreemanPaul Whitehouse Up Next David Gordon Green Hypes Up the One-Shot Sequence in ‘Halloween’ Don't Miss ‘Halloween’ Director David Gordon Green Teases Doctor Loomis Vocal Cameo Advertisement You may like British Horror ‘Ghost Stories’ Starring Martin Freeman Coming to (UK) Blu-Ray Comments Advertisement Facebook Dark Universe Presents https://www.youtube.com/watch?v=oNZEMdODcq4 Advertisement Latest Popular Videos Blu-Ray & DVD14 hours ago Glenn Danzig’s Directorial Debut ‘Verotika’ Coming to UK Blu-Ray With Soundtrack CD News15 hours ago Jamie Lee Curtis Had to Adapt to Some Limitations and Interesting Changes in ‘Halloween Kills’ News22 hours ago [Video] Anthony Michael Hall Says ‘Halloween Kills’ is “Really Intense” News3 days ago ‘World War Z’ Producer Jeremy Kleiner Believes a Sequel Will Happen Someday News5 days ago ‘Halloween 5: The Revenge of Michael Myers’ Star Wendy Kaplan Talks Infamous Cast and Crew Hotel Party News2 weeks ago Dario Argento Reuniting With Daughter Asia Argento for New Giallo ‘Black Glasses’ in 2020 News2 weeks ago Dario Argento Will Direct New Giallo ‘Black Glasses’ This Spring, Asia Argento to Star News2 weeks ago NECA Releasing Action Figures of Dr Loomis, Laurie Strode and Michael Myers from ‘Halloween II’ News2 weeks ago ‘Demons’ Star Geretta Geretta Teaming With Lamberto Bava and Kansas Bowling for New Horror Project News2 weeks ago Netflix in Early Talks to Remake ‘The Howling’ With ‘It’ Director Andy Muschietti News15 hours ago Jamie Lee Curtis Had to Adapt to Some Limitations and Interesting Changes in ‘Halloween Kills’ News22 hours ago [Video] Anthony Michael Hall Says ‘Halloween Kills’ is “Really Intense” News1 week ago Brahms is Unearthed in the Creepy Trailer for William Brent Bell’s ‘The Boy II’ Video Games2 weeks ago Bethesda and id Software Have Delayed ‘DOOM 64’ Until March 2020 Blu-Ray & DVD2 weeks ago [Trailer] Justin Edgar’s Chiller ‘STALKED’ Debuts on DVD and On Demand This February Trending Editorials4 years ago The Many Different Michael Myers Masks Used In Halloween: H20 News1 year ago Todd McFarlane Makes An Announcement on His ‘Spawn’ Script News1 year ago Photo of Doug Bradley Back in Pinhead Makeup for First Time in 12 Years!
-Blu-Ray & DVD1 year ago Arrow Video Bringing J.S.
+Related Topics:Alex LawtherGhost StoriesMartin FreemanPaul Whitehouse Up Next David Gordon Green Hypes Up the One-Shot Sequence in ‘Halloween’ Don't Miss ‘Halloween’ Director David Gordon Green Teases Doctor Loomis Vocal Cameo Advertisement You may like British Horror ‘Ghost Stories’ Starring Martin Freeman Coming to (UK) Blu-Ray Comments Advertisement Facebook Dark Universe Presents https://www.youtube.com/watch?v=oNZEMdODcq4 Advertisement Latest Popular Videos Blu-Ray & DVD14 hours ago Glenn Danzig’s Directorial Debut ‘Verotika’ Coming to UK Blu-Ray With Soundtrack CD News15 hours ago Jamie Lee Curtis Had to Adapt to Some Limitations and Interesting Changes in ‘Halloween Kills’ News22 hours ago [Video] Anthony Michael Hall Says ‘Halloween Kills’ is “Really Intense” News3 days ago ‘World War Z’ Producer Jeremy Kleiner Believes a Sequel Will Happen Someday News5 days ago ‘Halloween 5: The Revenge of Michael Myers’ Star Wendy Kaplan Talks Infamous Cast and Crew Hotel Party News2 weeks ago Dario Argento Reuniting With Daughter Asia Argento for New Giallo ‘Black Glasses’ in 2020 News2 weeks ago Dario Argento Will Direct New Giallo ‘Black Glasses’ This Spring, Asia Argento to Star News2 weeks ago NECA Releasing Action Figures of Dr Loomis, Laurie Strode and Michael Myers from ‘Halloween II’ News2 weeks ago ‘Demons’ Star Geretta Geretta Teaming With Lamberto Bava and Kansas Bowling for New Horror Project News2 weeks ago Netflix in Early Talks to Remake ‘The Howling’ With ‘It’ Director Andy Muschietti News15 hours ago Jamie Lee Curtis Had to Adapt to Some Limitations and Interesting Changes in ‘Halloween Kills’ News22 hours ago [Video] Anthony Michael Hall Says ‘Halloween Kills’ is “Really Intense” News1 week ago Brahms is Unearthed in the Creepy Trailer for William Brent Bell’s ‘The Boy II’ Video Games2 weeks ago Bethesda and id Software Have Delayed ‘DOOM 64’ Until March 2020 Blu-Ray & DVD2 weeks ago [Trailer] Justin Edgar’s Chiller ‘STALKED’ Debuts on DVD and On Demand This February Trending Editorials4 years ago The Many Different Michael Myers Masks Used In Halloween: H20 News3 years ago Todd McFarlane Makes An Announcement on His ‘Spawn’ Script News3 years ago Photo of Doug Bradley Back in Pinhead Makeup for First Time in 12 Years!
+Blu-Ray & DVD3 years ago Arrow Video Bringing J.S.
 Cardone’s 1982 Slasher ‘The Slayer’ to Blu-Ray!
-News1 year ago George A. Romero to Bring ‘Pint of the Living Dead’ to Ottawa ComicCon News1 year ago Official “Friday the 13th: The Game” Release Date Finally Announced!
-News1 year ago New Photos From Adam Ripp’s Demonic Horror Flick ‘Devil’s Whisper’ News1 year ago Spike’s “The Mist” New Series Trailer Features Gore and Scares!
+News3 years ago George A. Romero to Bring ‘Pint of the Living Dead’ to Ottawa ComicCon News3 years ago Official “Friday the 13th: The Game” Release Date Finally Announced!
+News3 years ago New Photos From Adam Ripp’s Demonic Horror Flick ‘Devil’s Whisper’ News3 years ago Spike’s “The Mist” New Series Trailer Features Gore and Scares!